sap-tutorials/sap-build-apps/tutorials/codejam-0-prerequisites/codejam-0-prerequisites.md

     ![Assign](spa10.png)

 If you want to test, go back to the **Instances and Subscriptions** screen.

-Click the icon next to SAP Build Process Automation.
-The SAP Build lobby will open up, empty.
-This indicates you are logged in with your custom identity provider user and all is working OK.
+Click the icon next to SAP Build Process Automation, which will open the SAP Build lobby.

+Click on **Create** and try to create a new Process Automation project – if you can, this indicates you are logged in with your custom identity provider user and all is working OK.
->This is actually the same SAP Build lobby you opened when you tested SAP Build Apps.

 ![Working](after4.png)